lbl-neutrino/h5flow/README.md

     flow:
         source: <dataset to loop over, or generator name>
         stages: [<first sequential stage name>, <second sequential stage name>]
+        drop: [<dataset name, opt.>]

-First the `source` defines the loop source.
-By default, you may specify an existing dataset and an `H5FlowDatasetLoopGenerator` will be used. `stages` then defines the names and sequential order of the stages should be executed on each data chunk provided by the generator.
+The `source` defines the loop source dataset.
+By default, you may specify an existing dataset and an `H5FlowDatasetLoopGenerator` will be used. `stages` defines the names and sequential order of the analysis stages should be executed on each data chunk provided by the generator.
+Optionally, `drop` defines a list of datasets to delete from the output file after the run loop completes.

 ## generators